 - Immune exhaustion – some studies suggest that immune exhaustion may be present in patients with longer duration illnesses.
 This immune exhaustion takes the form of reduced NK and T-cell activity and immune factor production.
 A similar process may be occurring in fibromyalgia.

 Some researchers and doctors propose ‘atypical’ herpesvirus (HHV6, EBV, Enterovirus) infections are triggering an immune response that is causing the symptoms of ME/CFS.
 Others believe a difficult to diagnose brain infection (HHV6A) may be present.

-Low heart rate variability finds are common in ME/CFS.
-Narrowed blood vessels and low blood volume associated with increased SNS activity could caused reduced brain and muscle blood flows, produce heart abnormalities under stress and other problems seen in chronic fatigue syndrome (ME/CFS).
-Reduced PNS activity could also contribute to unrefreshing sleep and digestive issues.
+Low heart rate variability is common in both ME/CFS and fibromyalgia.
+Narrowed blood vessels and low blood volume associated with increased SNS activity could result in reduced brain and muscle blood flows, produce heart abnormalities under stress, and other problems Reduced PNS activity could also contribute to unrefreshing sleep and digestive issues.

 Impaired hypothalamic-pituitary-adrenal (HPA) axis functioning (apparently at the hypothalamus) and reduced cortisol levels are present in some patients.
 Chronically impaired HPA axis functioning could set the stage for a Th2 immune imbalance that inhibits the ability to fight off pathogens.

-Some studies suggest that altered gut flora and weakened boundary junctions may be occurring in ME/CFS.
+Some studies suggest that altered gut flora and weakened boundary junctions may be occurring and are may be worsened by exertion.
 Weakened gut boundary junctions that allow movement of gut materials into the blood could spark an immune response and might even be triggering the disease in some cases.

 Some studies suggest a strong genetic component is present in both ME/CFS and FM.
 Several gene mutation studies have found increased rates of neuro-endocrine and immune mutations.